saifalhroub/nopCommerce-store/Cart.md

  Then the user will be redirected tothe shopping cart

 ## AC (Products selected)
+Given the user has added products to the cart
- Given the user is on the shopping cart page
+When the user navigates to the cart page
- Then all the products added should appear
+Then all selected products should be displayed

 ## AC (Quantity)
  Given that the user changed the quantity